azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 In the _Options_ section you can manage the visibility of the project and organization member's permissions. _Write_ is the default baseline permission level for all members of the organization.

 :::tip
-📝 _To restrict access to all organisation members, set Read as basline permission level._
+📝 _To restrict access to all organisation members, set Read as baseline permission level._
 :::

 Since we are working with a single team in our organization today and we may have already added _Outside collaborators_ to this team, we still need to give _Write_ permissions to this team.
 Navigate to the _Teams_ section and assign _Write_ permissions to the _AzDC-Team_ team.